Goodbye (Tevin Campbell song)

 "Goodbye" is a song by American R&B singer Tevin Campbell.
 It was written and produced by Al B. Sure! and Kyle West for his debut studio album T.E.V.I.N.
 (1991).
-In February 1992, the song was released as the album's fourth single.
-It fared fairly well on the US R&B charts climbing to number two but not as much success on the pop charts, peaking at number 85 on the Billboard Hot 100.
+In February 1992, the song was released as the album's fourth single by Qwest.
+It fared fairly well on the US Billboard R&B charts climbing to number two but not as much success on the pop charts, peaking at number 85 on the Billboard Hot 100.
+The accompanying music video features guest appearances by Tatyana Ali and Tyler Collins.

-Music video

-The music video for "Goodbye" features guest appearances by Tatyana Ali and Tyler Collins.